GrantExec, a Euna Solutions® company

 Additional Requirements

-Eligible applicants are federally recognized Native American tribal governments that have signed Memoranda of Agreement with the National Park Service to assume State Historic Preservation Office responsibilities on tribal lands under the National Historic Preservation Act.
+Eligible applicants are limited to federally recognized Native American tribal governments that have entered into formal agreements with the National Park Service to assume State Historic Preservation Office responsibilities on tribal lands under the National Historic Preservation Act.
+Applicants must maintain active federal registrations and comply with all statutory and administrative requirements.

 Geographic Eligibility